flutter/website/platform-plugins.md

 ## Use existing platform plugins {#use}

-{% include note.html content="The following content presents a potential future for Flutter." %}

 A Flutter _plugin_ is a special kind of [package](https://www.dartlang.org/tutorials/libraries/shared-pkgs).
 A plugin consists of an API definition written in Dart, combined with a platform-specific